-New York family of five among dead in Costa Rica plane crash
+Two US families die in Costa Rica plane crash

 Story highlights

-- Rabbi says five victims were members of a temple in Scarsdale, New York
+- A rabbi says five victims were members of a temple in Scarsdale, New York

-- Heavy winds had forced the plane to change course, CNN affiliate reports

-(CNN)A New York couple and their three sons were among 12 people killed when a small plane crashed in Costa Rica on Sunday, according to a statement from a rabbi in Scarsdale.
+(CNN)Relatives and friends are mourning the deaths of 10 Americans, including two families, killed in a New Year's Eve plane crash in Costa Rica.

+The dead included two doctors from Clearwater, Florida, and their two children, and a couple from the New York suburb of Scarsdale who were traveling with their three sons.

+"Mitch was a tremendously skilled interventional radiologist who will be sorely missed by his partners, his medical team and the patients whose lives he touched.
+It was an honor to practice medicine with him," said Dr. John Fisher, president of Radiology Associates of Clearwater.
+"We all grieve for the tragic loss of not only Mitch but his wife, Leslie, and his children, Hannah and Ari."

+"This is a tragic event for their family, for our congregation and synagogue community as well as the Pinellas County community.
+They will be sorely missed," said Rabbi Jacob Luski of Congregation b'Nai Israel of St. Petersburg.

-Bruce and Irene Steinberg, and their three children, Zachary, William, and Matthew were congregants at the town's Westchester Reform Temple, said Rabbi Jonathan Blake in a statement posted on Facebook.
+Bruce and Irene Steinberg and their three children, Zachary, William, and Matthew were also killed.
+They were congregants at Scarsdale's Westchester Reform Temple, Rabbi Jonathan Blake wrote in a statement posted on Facebook.

 "This tragedy hits our community very hard.
 Bruce, Irene and their children have been devoted members of WRT since 2001." the statement said.

-The Facebook post does not include the ages of the deceased family members.
+The Facebook post does not include the family members' ages.
 It says the Steinbergs were active in Jewish organizations in the community and were "cherished members" of the Sunningdale Country Club in Scarsdale.

-Costa Rican officials said 10 of the 12 victims in Sunday's crash were US citizens, and confirmed that the Steinbergs were among the dead.
-Other US citizens killed included a family of four -- Ari, Hannah, Leslie and Mitchell Weiss -- and Amanda Geissler, according to the a list published by Costa Rica Civil Aviation and obtained from the airline in charge of the plane.
+"They're just loving people," their neighbor, Susan Adler, told CNN affiliate WCBS.
+"When I moved in, she was very welcoming, brought me a cake, offered her friendship, and it's just devastating news."

+"She is loved by many, and with a heavy heart it will be hard to say goodbye.
+If Amanda could leave us all with one thing it would be -- write down whatever it is you want to do ... and make it happen."

+Also killed in the crash of the single-engine turboprop were the two Costa Rican pilots, President Luis Guillermo Solis Rivera said in a statement posted on social media.
+One of the pilots was the cousin of former Costa Rican President Laura Chinchilla, she said on her Twitter account.

-Images show burning wreckage in wooded area
+Crash in a wooded area

 A spokesperson for the US State Department confirmed the deaths of "multiple US citizens."